 While the process may be a bit lengthy and complex, it is possible to obtain Medicare or Medicaid benefits as long as you show you are in need of a penile vacuum device and purchase the device from a licensed dealer.

 It’s important to not feel embarrassed by your health condition because it is a genuine medical problem that affects the lives of many other individuals.
+One of the devices that we actually tried was the phallosan forte which worked really nice for us.
+The biggest benefit is that you wear it all day long.

 As long as you do all in your powers to fight erectile dysfunction, you’ll be turning that limpy dick into a heat-seeking moisture missile in no time!